 At a glance: Kits and reagents for the cultivation, activation, and expansion of T cells

-PepTivator® Peptide Pools enable the antigen-specific stimulation of both CD4+ and CD8+ T cells with an extensive panel of tumor-, virus-, fungi- and microbiota-specific antigens.
+PepTivator® Peptide Pools enable the antigen-specific stimulation of both CD4+ and CD8+ T cells with an extensive panel of tumor-, virus-, fungi-, and microbiota-specific antigens.
 Consisting of 15-mer peptides with 11-amino-acid overlaps, PepTivator Peptide Pools cover the complete sequence of the respective antigen.
-Available in research-, premium- and MACS GMP-grade.
+They are available in research, premium, and MACS GMP Grade.
 The most popular PepTivator Peptide Pools are also available in a 96-well cell culture plate format for high-throughput cell activation.

 Miltenyi Biotec has created dedicated application protocols to enrich T cells from various human tissues:

 Tissues must be dissociated into single-cell suspensions for many downstream applications, including isolation of cell subpopulations, cell culture, or flow cytometry analysis.
 Combining mechanical dissociation and enzymatic treatment by using the gentleMACS™ Dissociator with Heaters and specific Tissue Dissociation Kits enables reproducible T cell isolation.
 T cells can be obtained with excellent yield, high viability rate, and preserved cell epitopes even from hard-to-process tissues, including tumor, skin, and brain tissue, among others.
 See the MACS Handbook chapter Human cells and organs to learn more about the sample preparation of different tissue types.